Jellyfishboy/uk_vehicle_data/README.md

 ## Usage

-This gem provides access to a collection of data packages within the UK VehicleData API.
+This gem provides access to a collection of data packages within the UK Vehicle Data API.

 ### VehicleData